 Read more: No One Chooses to Have an Eating Disorder

-Myth 2: Only girls and young women get eating disorders
+Myth 2: Only girls + young women have eating disorders

 Myth 3: Only "thin" people can have eating disorders

-People in larger bodies often experience delays in eating disorder treatment because of weight stigma and the false belief that weight loss is always healthy for them—even when they show the same emotional distress and medical risks as those in thinner bodies.
+Individuals in larger bodies often experience delays in eating disorder treatment because of weight stigma and the false belief that weight loss is always healthy for them — even when they show the same emotional distress and medical risks as those in thinner bodies.
 (Puhl & Suh, Current Obesity Reports, 2015).

 Myth 4: Eating disorders aren’t that serious